lcongiu/lucacongiu.github.io/_teaching/msc-bee.md

 location: "Varese, Italy"
 ---

-Teaching assistant since 2020 (but I taught it as co-instructor in 2022).
+Teaching assistant since 2020 (but I taught it as a lecturer in 2022).